Skip to main content

 Technical Analysis

-CVE-2025-8727 is a stack-based buffer overflow vulnerability identified in the Baseboard Management Controller (BMC) web interface of the Supermicro X13SEDW-F motherboard, specifically in firmware version 01.03.48.
-The vulnerability is classified under CWE-121, indicating improper handling of buffer boundaries leading to memory corruption.
-After an attacker authenticates to the BMC web server, they can send a specially crafted payload that overflows a stack buffer, potentially overwriting return addresses or control data.
-This can lead to arbitrary code execution with the privileges of the BMC process, which typically has high-level control over the hardware, including power management and system monitoring.
-The CVSS v3.1 score of 7.2 reflects a high severity, with attack vector being network-based, low attack complexity, but requiring high privileges (authentication) and no user interaction.
-The impact includes compromise of confidentiality, integrity, and availability of the affected system.
-Although no public exploits are currently known, the vulnerability poses a significant risk due to the critical role of BMCs in server management and the potential for attackers to gain persistent control over hardware.
-The vulnerability was reserved in August 2025 and published in November 2025, with no patches currently available, increasing the urgency for mitigation.
+CVE-2025-8727 is a stack-based buffer overflow vulnerability identified in the Baseboard Management Controller (BMC) web interface of the Supermicro X13SEDW-F motherboard, specifically affecting firmware version 01.03.48.
+The vulnerability is classified under CWE-121, indicating improper handling of buffer boundaries on the stack.
+An attacker with authenticated access to the BMC web server can send a specially crafted payload that overflows a stack buffer, potentially overwriting control data such as return addresses or function pointers.
+This can lead to arbitrary code execution within the BMC environment, compromising the management controller's confidentiality, integrity, and availability.
+The BMC is critical for out-of-band management, and its compromise can allow attackers to control server hardware, manipulate firmware, or disrupt server operations.
+The CVSS v3.1 score is 7.2 (high), reflecting network attack vector, low attack complexity, required high privileges (authenticated user), no user interaction, and high impact on confidentiality, integrity, and availability.
+No public exploits or patches are currently available, but the vulnerability has been officially published and reserved since August 2025.
+The attack requires authentication, limiting exposure to insiders or attackers who have obtained credentials.
+However, given the critical role of BMCs in server management, exploitation could have severe consequences.

 Potential Impact